Light's Fort: Light's Fort during the French and Indian War

 Since the Lebanon area was a crossroads in the expanding North American frontier, skirmishes with Native Americans did occur.
-As a precaution, many fortifications, forts and blockhouses were constructed in this area during the French and Indian War.
-These strongholds included seven private fortresses: Bethel Moravian Church Fort (Fredericksburg), Benjamin Spycker's Stockade (Jackson Township), George Gloninger's Fort (Pleasant Hill), Isaac Meier Homestead (Myerstown), Light's Fort (Lebanon), Ulrich's Fort (Annville) and Zeller's Fort - Heinrich Zeller House (Newmanstown); one fort built by the Pennsylvania Colonial Militia: Fort Swatara (Inwood); and four blockhouses: Adam Harper's (Harper Tavern), Joseph Gibber's (Fredericksburg), Martin Hess’ (Union Township) and Philip Breitenbach's (Myerstown).
+As a precaution, a chain of fortifications, forts and blockhouses was constructed across eastern and central Pennsylvania during the French and Indian War.
+Strongholds in this area included seven private fortresses: Bethel Moravian Church Fort (Fredericksburg), Benjamin Spycker's Stockade (Jackson Township), George Gloninger's Fort (Pleasant Hill), Isaac Meier Homestead (Myerstown), Light's Fort (Lebanon), Ulrich's Fort (Annville) and Zeller's Fort, known as Heinrich Zeller House (Newmanstown); one fort built by the Pennsylvania Colonial Militia: Fort Swatara (Inwood); and four blockhouses: Adam Harper's (Harper Tavern), Joseph Gibber's (Fredericksburg), Martin Hess’ (Union Township) and Philip Breitenbach's (Myerstown).
 The Pennsylvania colonial militia used Light's Fort and other strongholds when troops were scouting or deployed in the area.

 Most residential buildings during this time were built of logs and did not provide much protection against warfare.
 The Chestnut Street Log House is an excellent surviving example of how most residential homes were built in this area during the 18th century.
 The Light's Fort stone construction provided a safe haven for townspeople if any skirmishes with Native Americans occurred.

 Light's Fort was a private fort that was not built or funded by the British government or the Pennsylvania colonial militia.
 The structure was funded and built by John Light (a private citizen and frontier settler).
 Light built a wooden stockade around the house, with sufficient space for a garden and a livestock pen.
 With its fourteen-inch thick exterior walls made of limestone and its roof covered with clay tiles to prevent fires from flaming arrows, it stood as a formidable force against Native American attacks.
 Local settlers and townspeople found shelter in Light's Fort during raids and attacks.
 The sturdy Light's Fort served as a deterrent against major Native American aggression during the French and Indian War.